AidaPaul/elite-backend/README.md

 1. Checkout the repo from git
 2. Install python dependencies by running `pip install -r requirements.txt`.
 3. Copy settings.py.template as settings.py and make sure to input your SQL details in approperiate place.
-4. Run database sync with command `python manage.py syncdb`
+4. Run database migration with command `python manage.py migrate`
 5. Populate the database with command `python manage.py refreshdata`.
 This WILL take a while, how long exactly depends primarily on performance of your SQL server (this is very insert-heavy operation).
+6. Optionally you can also run tests, to do so use command `python manage.py test`

 # Running and usage